reeyon/italo/README.i18n.md

 The Italo command line tools can be translated in various languages.
 If you wish to contribute and need help/support, contact the [Italo Localization Workgroup on Taiga](https://taiga.getitalo.org/project/erciccione-italo-localization/) or come chat on `#italo-translations` (Freenode/IRC, riot/matrix, MatterMost)

-In order to use the same translation workflow as the [Italo Core GUI](https://github.com/italocoin-project/italo-core), they use Qt Linguist translation files.
+In order to use the same translation workflow as the [italo Core GUI](https://github.com/italocoin-project/italo-gui), they use Qt Linguist translation files.
 However, to avoid the dependencies on Qt this normally implies, they use a custom loader to read those files at runtime.

 ### Tools for translators